muadh-hudji/rock-paper-scissors/README.md

     ![Report of lighthouse](https://github.com/muadh-hudji/rock-paper-scissors/blob/main/assets/images/lighthouse-mobile.PNG)

 ### Fixed Bugs
-- Background color of the game buttons when hovering gets lost after changing background colors in javascript, important rule is used to avoid overriding this property.
+- Hover background color affect gets overrided after changing background colors in javascript, important rule is used to avoid overriding this property.

 ### Unfixed Bugs
 - The warning about the function declared within loops in javascript remains.